johnno1962/injectionforxcode/README.md

 __InjectionInstallerIII:__ an installer application for the Xcode plugin.

-If you find (m)any issues in the code, get in contact using the email injection@johnholdsworth.com
+If you find (m)any issues in the code, get in contact using the email injection (at) johnholdsworth.com

 ## Source Files/Roles:

 __InjectionPlugin/Classes/InInjectionPlugin.m__

 Singleton subclass of original InAppDelegate class responding to Xcode Menu events.
-Also responsible for running up TCP server process on port 31442 receiving connections from applications with their main.m patched for injection.
+Superclass responsible for running up TCP server process on port 31442 receiving connections from applications with their main.m patched for injection.
 When an incoming connection arrives is opens an instance of InPluginDocument associated with the project of the application.